 This paper presented a mathematical and numerical model to predict oil spill movements in the sea.
-Results for the spreading in the calm water were compared with semi-analytical solutions and the agreement was good.
+Results for the spreading in the calm water were compared with semi-

 Although there are no benchmark solutions available for the case where the water moves, the results for a general problem, where the water moves periodically in time, follow the expected physical trends and the mass center of the slick moves with the water current velocity.